William M. Leech Jr.: Legal and public service career

 Following law school, Leech established a private practice in Columbia, Tennessee.
 He served as Assistant District Attorney for the 11th Judicial Circuit from 1967 to 1970.
 He was Municipal Judge of Columbia from 1970 to 1974.
 In 1971, Leech was a delegate to the Tennessee Constitutional Convention and served as its president.
 He again served as delegate (and chairman of the Judicial Articles Committee) in the 1977 Tennessee Constitutional Convention, in which he advocated reforms to the state judicial system.
 In 1978, the Tennessee Supreme Court appointed him Attorney General & Reporter, a role he held until 1984.
 As Attorney General, Leech founded the Environmental Enforcement Division in 1983 and also spearheaded the creation of the Antitrust and Consumer Protection Division.

 Later career and legacy

 After stepping down as Attorney General in 1984, Leech returned to private practice with the law firm of Waller, Lansden, Dortch and Davis.
 He was widely respected in legal, business, and governmental circles in Tennessee, both for his public service and for mentorship of younger attorneys.
 A highway in Maury County was designated in his honor after his death.
 The Tennessee Bar Association named an award in his honor: the William M. Leech, Jr. Public Service Award.

 Personal life and death

 Leech was married to Donna Leech.
-His daughter, Donna Leech preceded him in death, and he was survived by his daughters Becca and Katie and his son, Will Leech.
+His daughter, Anna Leech preceded him in death, and he was survived by his daughters Becca and Katie and his son, Will Leech.
 At the time of his death, on June 11, 1996, Leech resided in the Santa Fe community in Maury County, Tennessee.